ttn-bruchsal/Presentations/README.md

 # Presentations
-Collection of Meetup and Workshop Presentations and supporting documents held by the TheThingsNetwork Community Bruchsal.
+Collection of Meetup and Workshop Presentations held by the TheThingsNetwork Community Bruchsal.